-A Dependent Undergraduate student can borrow up to:
+A Dependent Undergraduate student may borrow up to:

-\$5,500.00, if the student is a first-year student enrolled in a program of study that is a full academic year.
+\$5,500.00, if the student is a first-year student enrolled in a program of study for the full academic year.
 No more than \$3,500 of this amount may be in subsidized loans.

-\$6,500.00, if the student has earned a minimum of 36 credits and the remainder of the program of study is a full academic year.
+\$6,500.00, if the student has earned a minimum of 36 credits and the remainder of the program of study for the full academic year.
 No more than \$4,500 of this amount may be in subsidized loans.

-An Independent Undergraduate student can borrow up to:
+An Independent Undergraduate student may borrow up to:

-\$9,500.00, if the student is a first-year student enrolled in a program of study that is a full academic year.
+\$9,500.00, if the student is a first-year student enrolled in a program of study for the full academic year.
 No more than \$3,500 of this amount may be in subsidized loans.

-\$10,500.00, if the student has completed a minimum of 36 credits and the remainder of the program of study is a full academic year.
+\$10,500.00, if the student has completed a minimum of 36 credits and the remainder of their program of study is a full academic year.
 No more than \$4,500 of this amount may be in subsidized loans.

-\$12,500.00, if the student has completed their 2nd year of study and is enrolled in a degree seeking program that will award a bachelor's degree and the remainder of the program of study is a full academic year.
+\$12,500.00, if the student has completed their 2nd year of study and is enrolled in a degree seeking program that will result in a bachelor's degree and the remainder of their program of study is a full academic year.
 No more than \$5,500 of this amount may be in subsidized loans.